 Ko-fi vs Loom

-Side-by-side comparison of Ko-fi and Loom for content creators.
+Side-by-side comparison of Ko-fi and Loom.

 Accept tips and memberships without platform fees